PAINTING and DECORATING DISPUTES

-- merits based disputes – ie disputes about the merits of the parties’ arguments in terms of the construction contract that governs their relationship, or in the case of a contract with a residential occupier, the statutory warranties that are implied into every residential building contract under s362I of the Building Act regardless of whether there is a written building contract.
+Disputes on the merits are adjudication claims which consider the substantive rights and obligations of the parties in terms of the construction contract that governs their relationship, or in the case of a contract with a residential occupier, the statutory warranties that are implied into every residential building contract under s362I of the Building Act regardless of whether there is a written building contract.
 Typical merits based painting disputes include disputes in relation to:

 - non-payment for work undertaken;

 - contract interpretation – what the parties actually agreed;

 - quality of materials;

 - time for completion;

 - payment – the value of the work undertaken in the absence of express agreement as to price;